 Green space detoxifies the air, mitigates storm water runoff and prevents extreme heat.
 It also provides a safe space to socialize and destress in the midst of the pandemic.
 Yet in the low-income largely minority community of Roxbury, this essential resource may be lost even as it’s expanded elsewhere in Boston.

-Julia Carlin, Cameron Woods, Isabella Walsh, Bill Wu
+By Julia Carlin, Cameron Woods, Isabella Walsh, and Bill Wu

 After spending a long day cramped inside your apartment, dorm or shelter, there is nothing more refreshing than a breath of fresh air.
 Green space is something we all share.
 It provides an essential place for community bonding and recreation that has become increasingly important as the coronavirus pandemic forces most of us to stay indoors and maintain social distance.
 Bikers and runners alike cherish the lush greenways that run like veins through the city.
 The outdoors also provides a home for many people living without shelter in the city.
 In Boston, though, green space is at a constant risk from development.